chze99/fpp-react-native-module/README.md

 npm install facepass-react-native-module
 ```

-Require use of any package that allow react native to save and retrieve data, the data need to store as String of JSON.
+Require use of any package that allow react native to save and retrieve data, the data need to store as  JSON.

 DefaultPreference is the example of package in this documentation,you can freely choose other package to be used
 **Android**